eikek/docspell/website/site/content/docs/webapp/finding.md

 {% infobubble(mode="warning", title="Please note") %}
 This field is intended to be used in conjunction with other fields in the search menu.
-It *may be really slow* if used alone, since first the database query is executed and its results are furhter constrained by fulltext search.
+It *may be really slow* if used alone, since first the database query is executed and its results are further constrained by fulltext search.

 Use the search-bar with option *Contents Only* to do quick fulltext